 Have you ever tried composting?
 Composting is a simple and convenient way to limit your impact on landfills, and a great fertilizer for your vegetable garden or household plants.
-Check out this article on Earthday.org to learn more about how to layer what you compost for the best results!
+Check out Earthday.org to learn more about how to layer what you compost for the best results!

 Learn More About E-Waste

 Do you ever wonder what happened to that cell phone you had a few years ago?
 Odds are, it is probably sitting in a landfill.
 Many of the materials in electronic devices are extremely harmful, and can leach into the soil as they waste away in landfills.
 Fortunately, there are some companies that have found a way to safely recycle “e-waste.”